Cloud Engineer vs. DevOps Engineer: Overview, Similarities & Differences

 A DevOps engineer is a professional whose responsibility is centered around creating a set of automated processes called pipelines where code can be automatically tested, built, and deployed to production for end-users.
 They're also partly responsible for monitoring applications and parts of the company's infrastructure.

 DevOps Engineers work closely with development teams and IT operations teams to automate processes and tools and are experts in a variety of technologies and tools, such as cloud computing, virtualization, and automation tools.
-They basically create an efficient production line for software.
+They basically create an efficient software production line.

 A cloud engineer is a professional who specializes in designing, developing, and maintaining cloud-based systems.
 They possess a deep understanding of cloud computing technologies and platforms and expertise in networking and security.